Guided Tour

 sprocket lint example.wdl

 This returns a set of validation and linting diagnostics that can/should be addressed by the workflow author.
-In this case, the following is an abbreviated output from the linting and validation process on example.wdl
+In this case, the following is the output from the linting and validation process on example.wdl

 .